 - Strength of the candidate and his/her potential to transition to independent research

 - Scientific and mentoring track record of the mentor

 - Strong research plan that is likely to lead to subsequent scientific and funding success

-- Adequate career development plan that will prepare candidate to do proposed project and future research
+- Adequate career development plan that will prepare the candidate to do a proposed project and future research

 - Meets criteria for salary and outstanding educational loans

-- Candidates will be notified when application is received via email.
+- Candidates will be notified when the application is received via email.

 - Final notification of awards will be made by July 1.